 How should I take care of my tattoo?

-At the end of the appointment, I will wrap you in second skin (sticky plastic) or cling wrap, if you’re allergic to band aids.
+At the end of the appointment, I will wrap you in second skin (clear bandage) or cling wrap, if you’re allergic to adhesive.

 If wearing cling wrap, remove as soon as you get home and clean with warm water and neutral soap.
-Do not cover again.
+Do not cover again with cling wrap!

-If you’re wearing the second skin plastic, leave it on for up to 3 days, as long as it’s not irritating your skin and not accumulating too much blood.
-If irritating the skin or dripping blood, remove right away and clean with warm water and neutral soap.
+If you’re wearing the second skin, leave it on for up to 3 days, as long as it’s not irritating your skin.
+If irritating the skin, remove right away and clean with warm water and neutral soap.
 Warm water and steam will make it easier to remove the second skin, but the are might remain red/sticky for a few days.